kubernetes/sig-release/release-team/role-handbooks/communications/README.md

         <ul>
         <li>Finalize and publish the 'Deprecations and Removals' blog once code freeze is in place.
         <li>Update release blog draft, post-Code Freeze
-        <li>Check status with Release Notes lead on content for Major Themes and Known Issues sections of the release blog (short summaries to be included in the release blog)
+        <li>Check status with Release Notes lead on content for the Known Issues section of the release blog
         <li>Check status on all feature blog PRs.
 Keep <code>#sig-docs-blog</code> up-to-date for editorial review, and establish tech reviewers are available
         </ul>
         </td>